AU-COBRA/ConCert/execution/README.md

 contract based on the
 [safe remote purchase](https://solidity.readthedocs.io/en/v0.6.1/solidity-by-example.html#safe-remote-purchase)
 example in the Solidity documentation.
-This contract works by financially incentivising the participants to follow the protocol correctly, so it assumes they are economically rational.
+This contract works by financially incentivizing the participants to follow the protocol correctly, so it assumes they are economically rational.
 This is done by requiring both the buyer and seller to commit money to the contract that they will get back after the escrow is done.
 The formal statement is: